yaqiyang/IIS.Administration/README.md

 ### Publish and Install: ###
 Publishing and installing can be done through a PowerShell script.
 This requires the .NET Core SDK.

+In the following code, replace the path to match your clone location.
+It first starts the developer command prompt for Visual Studio 2022, publishes the solution and finally, builds the installer at installer\IISAdministrationBundle\bin\x64\Release.
 ```
-# Replace the path to match your clone location.
-First, start the developer command prompt for Visual Studio 2022.
-Then, publish the solution and build the installer at installer\IISAdministrationBundle\bin\x64\Release.
 %comspec% /k "C:\Program Files\Microsoft Visual Studio\2022\Preview\Common7\Tools\VsDevCmd.bat"
 cd /d C:\src\repos\IIS.Administration
 msbuild Microsoft.IIS.Administration.sln /t:publish